-Examiner candidates must have teaching experience: they must have taught or cotaught at least one course in the stream(s) in which they are seeking certification as an examiner.

-- Examiners are experienced instructors who undergo specific training in examination methodology and standards prior to certification.
 Examiner candidates must have teaching experience: they must have taught or co-taught at least one course in the stream(s) in which they are seeking certification as an examiner.
-For information on which examiners evaluate which awards, refer to the individual certification descriptions in this guide. - The revised leadership structure introduces an Examiner Mentor designation.
-These are senior Examiners appointed by the Society to mentor examiner candidates through their apprenticeship.
-As of 2019, all examiner candidates must apprentice under the supervision of an Examiner Mentor.
+Examiners are experienced instructors who undergo specific training in examination methodology and standards prior to certification.
+Examiner candidates must have teaching experience: they must have taught or co-taught at least one course in the stream(s) in which they are seeking certification as an examiner.
+For information on which examiners evaluate which awards, refer to the individual certification descriptions in this guide.